Social Security Benefits for Children of Disabled Parents

 Note that the SSA will accept photocopies of W-2 forms, self-employment tax returns, and medical documents.
 But most other documents, including birth certificates, must be originals.
 The SSA will return the original documents to you.

-And don't delay filing your application because you don't have some of the documents.
+Don't delay filing your application because you don't have some of the documents.
 An SSA representative can help you gather any documents you're missing.

 Questions the SSA Will Ask About Your Child's Benefit Claim

-In addition to the required documentation, the SSA will also ask you to provide information about your child, the child's living arrangements, and the disabled worker (whether that's you or another parent).
+In addition to the required documentation, the SSA will ask you to provide information about your child, the child's living arrangements, and the disabled worker (whether that's you or another parent).
 For each of the disabled parent's minor children (and adult children disabled before age 22), the SSA will need to know:

 • the child's Social Security number